JanDotNet/ThinkSharp.Solutions/README.md

 ![thinksharp solutions02](https://user-images.githubusercontent.com/21179870/36869541-720c7e00-1d9c-11e8-83a1-75d48670a0d9.png)

-All placeholders will be replaced in all files (file content) as well as directories and file names.
+All placeholders will be replaced in all files (file content) as well as directory and file names.
 If "Open Solution" is checked, the solution will be opend.

 ## License